jnthan1997/StreamProject/README.md

 ```

 - Check the web application by opening it in any web browser of your choice at the address [ip-address]:8081

+ ## SonarQube & Trivy Application Installation and Configuration

+   **1. SonarQube**

+   - run on shell

+     ```bash
+     docker run -d --name sonarqube -p 9000:9000 sonarqube
+     #this will run a latest container image of sonarqube in port 9000
+     ```

+   - Now Open SonarQube in browser [Ip Address:9000]
+   - login using Username: admin Password: admin
+   - After setting up account **Go to "Administration" > "Security" > "Users"**
+   - You'll see administrator on the tokens section click the three dots to generate token
+   - Enter the token name and click generate
+   - Copy the generate token it is needed for the credentials in Jenkins
+   - Now we will now set up the project on the SonarQube
+   - **Click Projects > Create Project > Local Project > Add Project Name > Click Next > tick "Use the Global Setting" > Create Project**
+   - Create a webhook for Jenkins on the Project created.
+Go To > Project Settings > Webhook > Create > Add you jenkins URL

+   **2. Trivy Installation**

+ - Install Required Packages

+        ```bash
+        sudo apt-get update
+        sudo apt-get install wget apt-transport-https gnupg lsb-release
+        ```
+ - Add Trivy Repository Key:

+        ```bash
+        wget -qO - https://aquasecurity.github.io/trivy-repo/deb/public.key | sudo gpg --dearmor | sudo tee /usr/share/keyrings/trivy.gpg > /dev/null
+        ```

+ - Update Package Lists and Install Trivy:

+        ```bash
+        sudo apt-get update
+        sudo apt-get install trivy
+        ```

--
+ - Verify Installation:

+        ```bash
+        trivy --version
+        ```

-  **Now That we Finished setting up the Docker we will now proceed on setting up Jenkins for CI/CD automation and deployment**
+  **Now That we Finished setting up the Docker and SonarQube and trivy we will now proceed on setting up Jenkins for CI/CD automation and deployment**

   ## Jenkins Installation and Setup